NNPC, DPR intensify raid on errant fuel stations

 The statement said the NNPC had announced the temporary suspension of products dispensing activities at its mega station along Lagos Road, in Port Harcourt due to a fire which occurred near the station.

-The fire resulted from a Toyota Camry car which exploded outside the station after the product was dispensed into an extra in-built locally fabricated tank designed to syphon fuel.
+The fire resulted from a Toyota Camry car which exploded outside the station after product was dispensed into an extra in-built locally fabricated tank designed to siphon fuel.

 The statement stated that although the fire did not affect the station, it was imperative to suspend operations to enable security agencies clear the resultant traffic situation at the scene.